FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 entity.
 Therefore, a breakdown of statistics for individual mobile stops is not

-recorded by the library management system.---
+recorded by the library management system.
+---
 23

 17.